-2 Processing and input data
+3 Processing and input data

 Figure 1 sketches out the structure for algorithm development and successively increasing data complexity in the three development cycles of this project.
 Cycle 1 uses existing, atmospherically corrected, and gridded TOC reflectances as input.
 The datasets are intermediate products of surface albedo production chains with validated output.
 The ATBDs for these chains are listed as external documents ED1 for VGT and Proba-V 1 km gridded TOC reflectances, and ED2 (using v2, documentation of which is not yet publicly available) for Sentinel-3 gridded TOC reflectances.
 Sentinel-3 data are re-gridded to 1 km as outlined in the Annex (p.
-23).
+27).
 Figure 1 also gives an overview of the periods and satellite products used in cycles 1-3.
 The TOC reflectance datasets which will be produced for this project in cycles 2 and 3 will use the same approach for atmospheric correction as the products used in cycle 1.
+S3 OLCI, however, was not included in cycle-1 for product maturity reasons.

 Figure 2 gives an overview of the processing structure.
 Both algorithmic chains, OptiAlbedo+TIP and OptiSAIL use the same data selection mechanism in order to use the same set of observations from multiple sources for a given temporal aggregation window.
-In order to improve the temporal resolution for situations with many usable observations, the TOC reflectance uncertainties are weighted with a time-dependent factor.
-It is exponential in time difference Δt between the window centre and the observation time, and 1 for Δt =0 and 2 or Δt =120h (5d).
+In order to improve the temporal resolution for situations with many usable observations, the TOC reflectance uncertainties are inflated with a time-dependent factor ( $f(\Delta t)$ ).
+It is exponential in time difference $\Delta t$ between the window centre and the observation time, and 1 for $\Delta t=0$ and 2 for $\Delta t=120h$ (5d), computed as $f(\Delta t) = 2^{\left(\frac{\Delta t}{120h}\right)}$ .
+Five days is also the time interval in which the data is produced, using a centered 10-day window.